boutell/tome/README.md

 ## Working with multiple files

 Start as many `tome` commands as you want in separate terminals.
 The clipboard is automatically shared.
 Just copy in one and paste in another.
+I'm talking about the built-in `tome` cut, copy and paste here (ESC to select, then `control-x`, `control-c`, `control-v`).
+These are shared as long as you are working in the same account.